 It was a rainy day on Sunday when we stopped by for New Years Tea at our friends Jo and Oliver’s home.
 In a way it was the perfect day to spend with friends with a hot cup of tea or coffee and some hot vegetable strata.
-Jo and Oliver are the sweetest couple around!
-Not only that, they have a lovely home beautifully decorated and welcoming.
-Jo has a background in textiles and interior design, as you can imagine, their home is lovely.
-And Oliver is a connoisseur of food.
-Oliver cooks amazing gourmet meals.
 We all love going to their home because we know we are going to be treated to a great meal in beautiful surroundings, with the most wonderful hosts.

-As expected when we went to Jo and Oliver’s for tea, we walked into their kitchen to see a lovely spread of gourmet cheeses and crackers, a decadent tray of sweet treats and pastries from our local French bakery Fleur de Cocoa, and the main course – a piping hot baking dish of Strata.
+Our host Oliver is a connoisseur of food.
+Oliver cooks amazing gourmet meals and as expected we walked into their kitchen to see a lovely spread of gourmet cheeses and crackers, a decadent tray of sweet treats and pastries from our local French bakery Fleur de Cocoa, and the main course – a piping hot baking dish of Strata.

 Strata was the belle of the plate.
 Piping hot spongy bread soaked in milk and eggs, baked with mushrooms and caramelized onions with three cheeses; it was sheer heaven on a rainy afternoon.
 I asked Oliver for the recipe and he explained how Strata is really just a savory bread pudding, and he makes it all the time with different types of breads and fillings.
 He said strata especially works out great when he has large gathering and guests over for the holidays.

 I wanted to share this recipe for strata with all of you as it is so hearty and delicious and makes a wonderful dinner or lunch main course.
-I made this Mushroom and Spinach Strata when we stopped by to see my cousins Nando and Uma for lunch.
 I looked up the recipe on Epicurious and Williams Sonoma.
 I kind of combined two recipes together and made my own version, that’s the recipe I have in this post.
-To see the original recipes for strata take a look at Epicurious and Williams-Sonoma strata recipes
+To see the original recipes for strata take a look at Epicurious and Williams-Sonoma strata recipes.

 Mushroom and Spinach Strata: